 Cons

-Now you can train your whole body without leaving your home with over 30 strength training exercises courtesy of the Marcy 150-lb home gym.
+Now, you can train your whole body without leaving home with over 30 strength training exercises courtesy of the Marcy 150-lb home gym.

-Then the high and low pulleys are connected to a 150lb adjustable weight stacking.
-And lastly, you can tone your abs and triceps with the adjustable curl pad — everything you need in one machine that’s built to last.
+Then, the high and low pulleys are connected to a 150lb adjustable weight stacking.
+And lastly, you can tone your abs and triceps with the adjustable curl pad — everything you need in one machine built to last.

-We really liked the quality and flexibility of the Marcy home gym that is made with heavy-duty steel tubing, reinforced with guard rods for a safe, stable workout experience.
+We really liked the quality and flexibility of the Marcy home gym, which is made with heavy-duty steel tubing reinforced with guard rods for a safe, stable workout experience.

 The weight stack lock is customizable according to your strength and skill level and doesn’t have the stress of loading or removing weight plates.

-The price point at just over $600 is great for a mid-level home gym machine.
+The price point of just under $600 (at the time of this writing) is great for a mid-level home gym machine.
 Give this one proper consideration.

 Specifications